CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

         2. A unique email.
         3. A payment card.

-    When you create an AWS account, the email provided is used to create an 'account root user', this is the only account to exist out of the box and has root privileges, i.e. it can perform every and any task.
+    When you create an AWS Account, the email provided is used to create an 'account root user', this is the only account to exist out of the box and has root privileges, i.e. it can perform every and any task.
 This account cannot be deleted.
 It's bad practice to do administration tasks from root user, therefore you should create an IAM User (Identity and Access Management) with the exact permissions required to fulfil the respective tasks.
 The payment card provided is the account payment method, so any resources consumed that are billable will be charged to this payment card.

-    Note: its not uncommon to have multiple AWS accounts for mid to complex projects.
+    Note: its not uncommon to have multiple AWS Accounts for mid to complex projects.
     Note: Cross account permissions are achievable (excluding account root user), which will be documented later.
     Note: It is possible for learning to create multiple aliases from one email address, i.e. on apple I use 'hide my email', a gmail account you can do $yourEmail+$someString@gmail.com where, $someString is a random